 I also vacuum cushions and curtains, air-out or wash blankets and sleeping bags and wash walls, woodwork and dishes.
 I don’t wash the ceiling, because I can’t reach it.
 The husband washes the air conditioner filter for me.
 Thankfully, he also does all the outside camper chores.

 He washes the awning, roof and sides of the camper and bleaches the water tank.
-He also starts the water heater and refrigerator, on both gas and electric, and tries the stove and furnace to make sure everything works before we go camping. ****The water heater must have water in it before turning it on, otherwise starting it will ruin the heating element.
+He also starts the water heater and refrigerator, on both gas and electric, and tries the stove and furnace to make sure everything works before we go camping. ****When trying the water heater, it must have water in it before turning it on, otherwise starting it will ruin the heating element.

-It is much easier to fix something at home, than at the campground when you want it to work and everyone else is watching.
+It is much easier to fix something at home, where all the tools are, than at the campground when everyone else is watching.
 Though it is possible to take showers in the showerhouse and warm water on the stove/fire for dishes, if the water heater is not working.
 It’s a bit more work, but definitely possible.

 This year, I’m very excited to give a spring update on the camper flooring: it is great!!